Approximate Graph Colouring and the Crystal with a Hollow Shadow: Preliminaries

 \end{lem} \begin{proof} Let $W=(T\cont{b}U)\cont{d}V$ and $Z=T\cont{b}(U\cont{d}V)$, and observe that both $W$ and $Z$ are tensors in $\cT^{(\ba,\bc,\be)}(\Q)$.
 Take $\bi\in [\ba]$, $\bj\in [\bc]$, and $\bk\in [\be]$, and observe that the $(\bi,\bj,\bk)$-th entry of $W$ is

 The value of the two expressions is the same, so $W=Z$, as required. \end{proof} \begin{rem} Lemma~\ref{lem_associativity_contraction} establishes that tensor contraction is associative if it is taken over disjoint sets of modes.
-If this hypothesis is dropped, associativity may not hold.
+It is easy to check that, if this hypothesis is dropped, associativity may not hold (see~\cite[\S4.1]{cz23soda:minions}).
 For example, consider three tensors $T\in\cT^{(\ba,\bb)}(\Q)$, $U\in\cT^{(\bb,\bc)}(\Q)$, and $V\in\cT^{(\ba,\bc)}(\Q)$, where $\ba,\bb,\bc$ are as in Lemma~\ref{lem_associativity_contraction}.
 Then, the expression $(T\cont{b}U)\cont{a+c}V$ is well defined, while the expression obtained by switching the order of the contractions is not well defined in general.
 For this reason, we define the contraction operation to be left-associative by default, in the sense that the expression $T_1\cont{k_1}T_2\cont{k_2}T_3$ shall mean $(T_1\cont{k_1}T_2)\cont{k_2}T_3$.
-Whenever this is possible (i.e., whenever we are contracting over disjoint sets of modes), we shall tacitly make use of the associativity property of Lemma~\ref{lem_associativity_contraction}. \end{rem}
+Whenever this is possible (i.e., whenever we are contracting over disjoint sets of modes), we shall tacitly make use of the associativity property of Lemma~\ref{lem_associativity_contraction}.
+In particular, in this way, we can express the entry of index $(\bi,\bj)$ of a tensor $T\in\cT^{(\ba,\bb)}(\Q)$ (where $\bi\in[\ba]$ and $\bj\in [\bb]$) by the notation $E_\bi\ast T\ast E_\bj$; note that this is the same as $E_{(\bi,\bj)}\ast T$. \end{rem}